 The tradition for the English team was held in the next World Cup: they were once again eliminated in the quarter-finals, and once again after losing a penalty shoot-out.
 In the following World Cup, in South Africa, England was eliminated in the first playoff round, outperformed by Germany which won 4 to 1.

 England was placed in Group D together with Costa Rica, Italy and Uruguay in the 2014 World Cup.
 They managed only to collect one point, in the match against Costa Rica and got an early trip back to Great Britain.

 Many have speculated about the reasons that a great traditional football nation as England haven’t won the FIFA World Cup or the UEFA European Championship since 1966 (it should be noticed that England decline the invitation to participate in the three first editions of the World Cup and the first edition of UEFA European Championship).

 In the book Soccernomics, the writers Simon Kuper and Stefan Szymanski claim that the most heard arguments – including that England perform bad due too many foreign players in their own league – are wrong.
 According to their calculations, there are 32 % English players in the Premier league, and that is more domestic players than in many other of the big European leagues.
-They focus on two primary reasons why England doesn’t succeed very well in the big tournaments: 1) there are too few English players in the other big Europeans leagues except Premier League; 2) there are too many matches in English club football making the players tired when the time come for international tournaments.
-Another interesting fact from the analyze that support the second point is the fact that England has seldom scored in the second half in World Cup (only six of the team's forty-three goals have come in the second half in their seven big tournaments played after 1998) – Simon Kuper and Stefan Szymanski asserts that the players have been worn out.
+They focus on two primary reasons why England doesn’t succeed very well in the big tournaments.
+The first is that there are too few English players in the other big Europeans leagues except Premier League.
+The second is that there are too many matches in English club football making the players tired when the time come for international tournaments.
+Another interesting aspect from the analyze that supports the second point is the fact that England has seldom scored in the second half in World Cup (only six of the team's forty-three goals have come in the second half in their seven big tournaments played after 1998).
+Simon Kuper and Stefan Szymanski asserts that the players have been worn out.